-Many Arizona nonprofits serving alcohol do so without fully understanding the legal limits that apply to serving alcohol at fundraising events.
+Arizona has passed new liquor laws for charities.
+This is good news as many Arizona nonprofits serve alcohol without fully understanding the legal limits that apply to serving alcohol at fundraising events.
 In Arizona, the law permits charitable organizations to serve and auction alcohol at fundraising events provided that they obtain the necessary special event licenses.

 These organizations may obtain an on-sale special event license or an off-sale special event license.
 An on-sale license allows the organization to serve alcohol for consumption on the licensed premises.
 An off-sale license allows the organization to auction or raffle (if eligible) alcohol in the original container for later consumption.
 Additionally, applicants for a special event license may contract with a special event contractor to assist the organization in selling and serving alcohol at the event.

 Do I need a liquor license for my event?

 If the Arizona nonprofit serving alcohol is hosting a private fundraising event open only to invited guests, no special event license is necessary.
 Generally, if the organization is not charging for admission and requires no fee for any food or drinks provided at the event, it may provide alcohol to guests and solicit donations without first obtaining a liquor license.

 If, however, the organization wishes to hold a public fundraising event where alcohol will be served, it is necessary to first obtain a license from the Arizona State Liquor Board.
 The process for obtaining a license depends on the location where the special event is to be held.
 If the event is to be held at an unlicensed location (such as a warehouse or a private lot), the organization must first apply to the city or county in which the event will be held.

 In addition to the application, the organization will need to submit a Letter of Agreement where the owner of the venue agrees to hold a special event serving liquor on the property, attach a diagram on a licensed location, and state the date and hours of the event.